yaaminiv/yaaminiv.github.io/_posts/2017-07-21-SRM-Dilution-Calculations2.md

 - O124
 - O137

 Using the volumes in Table 1, I prepared the vials by adding my oyster sample, PRTC and ACN.
-I left the labelled vials in the freezer for Laura to add her samples to.
+When I got to Vial 6, it was difficult for me to pipet the 1.5 µL I needed, so I made 10 µL of the oyster pool.
+I finished up the vials and left in the freezer for Laura to add her samples to.